Kodular/Documentation/docs/components/user-interface/date-picker.md

 ## Overview

-<p>A button that, when clicked on, launches a popup dialog to allow the user to select a date.</p>
+A button that, when clicked on, launches a popup dialog to allow the user to select a date.

 ## Events